-Figure 2: Capital programme funding 2022/23 to 2027/28 and subsequent years
+Figure 2: Capital programme funding 2023/24 to 2028/29 and subsequent years

 - 5.4.
-Capital plans, outlined in Appendix A, show a total borrowing requirement of £40.6m is required to finance the Council's capital expenditure plans in 2023/24. - 5.5.
+Capital plans, outlined in Appendix A, show a total borrowing requirement of £72.8m is required to finance the Council's capital expenditure plans in 2024/25. - 5.5.
 The revenue impact (capital financing cost as a percentage of net revenue streams) of the recommended borrowing strategy for the Council's Capital Programme (excluding Economic Development schemes, PFI and finance leases) is outlined below in Table 1.
-As part of the capital financing cost, the Council has to make an annual contribution from revenue called Minimum Revenue Provision (MRP) to reflect the expenditure.
-Appendix B sets out the Council's MRP Statement for 2023/24.
+As part of the capital financing cost, the Council has to make an annual contribution from revenue called Minimum

+Revenue Provision (MRP) to reflect the expenditure.
+Appendix B sets out the Council's MRP Statement for 2024/25.

-Table 1: Revenue impact of the Capital Programme borrowing strategy(excluding Economic Development schemes, PFI and finance leases)
+Table 1: Revenue impact of the Capital Programme borrowing strategy (excluding Economic Development schemes, PFI and finance leases)

-2023/24 Estimate £m 2024/25 Estimate £m 2025/26 Estimate £m 2026/27 Estimate £m 2027/28 Estimate £m
+2024/245 Estimate £m 2025/26 Estimate £m 2026/27 Estimate £m 2027/28 Estimate £m 2028/29 Estimate £m

-Net Revenue 708.8 728.2 732.0 739.0 753.8
+Net Revenue 761.4 759.0 762.0 765.0 768.1

 Expenditure

-Capital Programme

-Financing Charges
+Capital Programme Financing Charges

-- MRP 13.0 13.7 15.5 17.0 18.2
+- MRP 13.8 14.9 15.9 17.5 19.0

-- Interest 17.4 16.8 18.9 19.6 21.3
+- Interest 17.4 27.0 29.1 31.8 31.0

-Total 30.4 30.5 34.4 36.6 39.5

-% Ratio 4.3% 4.2% 4.7% 4.9% 5.2%
+Total 31.2 41.9 45.0 49.3 50.0

+% Ratio 4.1% 5.5% 5.9% 6.4% 6.5%

 - 5.6.
-The implications of the Capital Programme outlined in paragraphs 5.1 to 5.3 in terms of the Council's Authorised Borrowing Limit and Operational Boundary are detailed in the Treasury Management Strategy Statement which is set out in Annex 2(b) of the main budget report. - 5.7.
+The implications of the Capital Programme outlined in paragraphs 5.1 to 5.4 in terms of the Council's Authorised Borrowing Limit and Operational Boundary are detailed in the Treasury Management Strategy Statement which is set out in Annex 2(b) of the main budget report. - 5.7.
 The Council has considered long term capital planning and the implications this will have on both the level of borrowing and the revenue budget.
-As at 31 March 2023 the Council has external loans with the Public Works Loans Board (PWLB) totalling £461.3m, with a maturity profile which stretches out to 2069.
-Appendix C sets out the Council's borrowing profile to 2073 and assumes that from 2028/29 onwards the Council has an annual core programme borrowing requirement of £20m.
-This assumes the County Council continues to hold useable reserves, provisions and working capital (£130m each year from 2043/44 onwards).
-This is also illustrated graphically in Appendix D. - 5.8.
-Within the Economic Developments borrowing figures, the borrowing need gradually reduces over the period to 2072, due to both the application of capital receipts generated by some of the Economic Development projects, along with other projects generating revenue returns to reduce the associated borrowing need. - 5.9.
-Relevant Prudential Indicators for 2023/24 to 2027/28 are set out in Annex 2(c) of the main budget report, including the commercial investment indicators.
+As at 31 March 2024 the Council has external loans with the Public Works Loans Board (PWLB) totalling £461.3m, with a maturity profile which stretches out to 2069.
+Appendix C sets out the Council's borrowing profile to 2074 and assumes that from 2029/30 onwards the Council has an annual core programme borrowing requirement of £20m. - 5.8.
+Within the Economic Developments borrowing figures, the borrowing need gradually reduces over the period to 2072, due to both the application of capital receipts generated by some of the Economic Development projects, along with the application of the annual MRP contribution.
+Additionally, some projects generate revenue returns to reduce the associated revenue borrowing costs, as set out in Table 2 below. - 5.9.
+The Council will be required to externally borrow for the capital programme in 2025/26.
+Additionally, based on the forecast DSG deficit as set out in the DfE DSG Deficit Management Plan, cash reserves previously funding the County Council's internal borrowing will be fully utilised from 2026/27 in funding future DSG deficits (as set out in the DSG Deficit Management Plan).
+From 2026/27 therefore, no internal borrowing for the County Council's capital programme is available until such time that a funding solution for the ongoing DSG deficit is agreed.
+This is also illustrated graphically in Appendix D. - 5.10.
+Relevant Prudential Indicators for 2024/25 to 2028/29 are set out in Annex 2(c) of the main budget report, including the commercial investment indicators.